 The class Chondrichthyes has two subclasses: the subclass Elasmobranchii (sharks, rays, skates, and sawfish) and the subclass Holocephali (chimaeras).
 To see the full list of the species, click here.

 Cartilaginous fish are considered to have evolved from acanthodians.
-Originally assumed to be closely related to bony fish or a polyphyletic assemblage leading to both groups, the discovery of Entelognathus and several examinations of acanthodian characteristics indicate that bony fish evolved directly from placoderm like ancestors, while acanthodians represent a paraphyletic assemblage leading to Chondrichthyes.
-Some characteristics previously thought to be exclusive to acanthodians are also present in basal cartilaginous fish.[13]
-In particular, new phylogenetic studies find cartilaginous fish to be well nested among acanthodians, with Doliodus and Tamiobatis being the closest relatives to Chondrichthyes.[14]
-Recent studies vindicate this, as Doliodus had a mosaic of chondrichthyian and acanthodiian traits.[15]
+The discovery of Entelognathus and several examinations of acanthodian characteristics indicate that bony fish evolved directly from placoderm like ancestors, while acanthodians represent a paraphyletic assemblage leading to Chondrichthyes.
+Some characteristics previously thought to be exclusive to acanthodians are also present in basal cartilaginous fish.[18]
+In particular, new phylogenetic studies find cartilaginous fish to be well nested among acanthodians, with Doliodus and Tamiobatis being the closest relatives to Chondrichthyes.[19]
+Recent studies vindicate this, as Doliodus had a mosaic of chondrichthyan and acanthodian traits.[20]
+Dating back to the Middle and Late Ordovician Period, many isolated scales, made of dentine and bone, have a structure and growth form that is chondrichthyan-like.
+They may be the remains of stem-chondrichthyans, but their classification remains uncertain.[21][22][23]

 By the start of the Early Devonian, 419 million years ago, jawed fishes had divided into three distinct groups: the now extinct placoderms (a paraphyletic assemblage of ancient armoured fishes), the bony fishes, and the clade that includes spiny sharks and early cartilaginous fish.
 The modern bony fishes, class Osteichthyes, appeared in the late Silurian or early Devonian, about 416 million years ago.
 The first abundant genus of shark, Cladoselache, appeared in the oceans during the Devonian Period.
 The first Cartilaginous fishes evolved from Doliodus-like spiny shark ancestors.